-You can use a booster, this means adding a second dose on top of the first to boost the effect.
+You can use a booster.
+This means adding a second dose on top of the first to boost the effect.
 The key to getting the booster right is the timing.
 If you add too early, before the first dose has reached its peak, you risk taking too much.
-If you time it too late, you miss the chance of adding to the peak of the first dose and just extending the session, or having a second peak that is similar to the first.
-To counter this this, take note of the time when you take your dose, and consider setting an alarm as a reminder to check in with how you feel and to then make a decision on whether or not to take the booster.
+If you time it too late, you miss the chance of adding to the peak of the first dose and just extending the session – or having a second peak that is similar to the first.
+To counter this, take note of the time when you take your dose.
+Then consider setting an alarm as a reminder to check in with how you feel and to then make a decision on whether or not to take the booster.

 Use volumetric dosing for microdosing LSD